-They run alongside the roof of the market and look out onto the streets of Halifax below, and on the other, through tall panes of glass, you can look in onto the market stalls below.
+They run alongside the roof of the market and look out onto the streets of Halifax, and on the other, through tall panes of glass, you can look in onto the market stalls below.
 At the risk of sounding like a line from Dr Who, the houses are a lot bigger than you think on the inside.
 Each house holds its own particular story.
-Behind those sturdy front doors, we walked into spacious houses, three stories high.
+Behind those sturdy front doors, we walked into spacious houses, three storeys high.
 Some still hold beautiful period features and the light streams through dusty sash windows.

 The houses were originally occupied by the market workers.
 They'd access their stall from their house.
 Two are still lived in.